NRS Women's Crux Drysuit

 - For improved durability, we've used an extra burly Eclipse fabric in the seat and lower leg.
 Its high-density exterior weave provides maximum resistance to abrasion and puncture.

-WARNING: This product can expose you to Carbon Black, which is known to the State of California to cause cancer and birth defects or other reproductive harm.
+WARNING: This product can expose you to Chloroprene, which is known to the State of California to cause cancer and birth defects or other reproductive harm.
+This product can expose you to Carbon Black, which is known to the State of California to cause cancer and birth defects or other reproductive harm.
 More about California Proposition 65 »

 The NRS Crux Drysuit's innovative Eclipse 4-layer waterproof-breathable material gives you all-day dry comfort.

 Putting on a drysuit can be tricky for first-timers, but its quite easy once youve learned the proper method.
 In this video, we demonstrate how to put on the NRS Crux Drysuit, but the basic methods are the same for nearly all kayaking dry suits.
 We also show you how to zip up the waterproof zipper to keep you dry when paddling or rafting, as well as how to deal with long hair when putting on a drysuit.

 Replacing a drysuit zipper is not DIY, and it's a very expensive repair.
 Preventative care, such as like regularly cleaning and lubricating drysuit zipper teeth, will help preserve zipper health.
 Also, using good techniques to roll and fold the drysuit for transportation to and from the water will help prevent fatal damage.
 In this instructional video, NRS Repairs guru Josh Gile goes over all the tips for ensuring that the zipper will last the life of your drysuit.